-A few of us have been debating Levels of Assurance on Twitter (if "debate" is an accurate description of exchanging views 140 chars at a time).
-It seems crucial that we treat authentication at enrolment/registration separately from transaction time, as Jim Fenton touched on in his comment at http://lockstep.com.au/blog/2011/03/11/nstic-and-banking#comments.
+A few of us have been debating Levels of Assurance on Twitter.
+It seems crucial that we look at authentication at enrolment or registration time separately from authentication at transaction time, as Jim Fenton touched on in his comment at http://lockstep.com.au/blog/2011/03/11/nstic-and-banking#comments.

-A big problem in the discourse is that testing identity at enrolment time and at transaction time gets labelled "authentication" without qualification.
+A big problem in the discourse is that the process of checking identity at enrollment/registration time and at transaction time are both called "authentication" .

-I contend that using quaternary LOA (no/low/med/high trust) to gauge someone we’re about to transact with is a very big change from the way we do routine business today (and that any major change to business liability arrangements, even if it is worthwhile, introduces such legal complexities that can kill federated identity initiatives).
+I contend that using quaternary LOAs to gauge someone we’re about to transact with is a very big change from the way we do routine business today, and that any major change to business liability arrangements, even if it is worthwhile, introduces such legal complexities that it can kill federated identity initiatives.
 Interestingly, lots of others also say LOAs are a big change but for different reasons!
 Paul Madsen @paulmadsen and Phil Hunt @independentid argue that trust in the real world is analogue, that it is determined on a continuum, and that we are never 100% sure of who some really is.

-That’s undeniable, and it’s crucial when authenticating someone at enrolment time.
-But I think it’s a moot point when we authenticate a counter party at transaction time.
-During a great many routine transactions, the counterparty is either authorised to deal or they are not.
-It’s binary, not analogue and not even quaternary!
+That’s true, and it’s crucial to consider the uncertainty when authenticating someone at enrollment time.
+But I think it’s a moot point when we authenticate a counter-party at transaction time.
+During a great many routine transactions, the counter-party is either authorised to deal or they are not.
+The question becomes binary, not analogue and not even quaternary!
 When a pharmacist processes a prescription, they want to know if it was signed by a doctor, or not.
-When I withdraw money at the bank, I am either an account holder, or not.
+When I withdraw money at the bank, the teller checks if I am account holder, or not.
 The authority to sign purchase orders, tax returns, audit reports, legal advice, radiology reports, insurance loss estimates, survey reports etc. etc. is always binary.
-When the Relying Parties to any of these sorts of transactions process them, I do not believe that they spend any time at all pondering the analogue trustworthiness of the sender, or the percentage probability they are really not who they say they are.
+When the Relying Parties to any of these sorts of transactions process them, I do not believe that they spend any time at all pondering the analogue trustworthiness of the sender, or the percentage probability that the sender is not really who they say they are.

 So what’s going on here?
-I admit there is uncertainty in identification, but where has it gone by the time RPs make their real time binary decisions to accept or not?
-The answer is uncertainty and its consequences are calculated in advance at design time and factored into enrolment protocols and other systemic risk management mechanisms, in such a way that during routine transactions, the RP need not worry.
+I admit there is uncertainty at the time of registration, but where has it gone by the time RPs make their real time binary decisions to accept or not?
+The answer is that uncertainty and its consequences are calculated in advance at design time and factored into enrollment protocols and other systemic risk management mechanisms, in such a way that during routine transactions, the RP need not worry.

-1. At design time, health system managers, policy makers, regulators and the like work out what the averaged consequences are of misidentifying doctors, and create processes and rules to manage the risk.
+- 1. At design time, health system managers, policy makers and regulators work out what the averaged consequences are of misidentifying doctors, and create processes and rules to manage the risk.
 These include up front credentialing procedures, as well as downstream safety nets, and ongoing monitoring and review of the rules.

 - 2. At registration time (when they get through college), candidate doctors are evaluated against those rules.
-Many different inputs will be involved; some like reference checks might be near-analogue.
+Many different inputs will be involved; some, like reference checks, might be near-analogue.
 The process will be judgement based, and usually iterative, to deal with exceptions like overseas trained doctors, and may take time to execute.
-Yet it results in an authority to practice that is black-and-white [or a portfolio of specific b&w authorities, pertaining to e.g. writing a prescription, writing a prescription for narcotics, carrying out certain operations, filing an public health insurance claim, admitting rights to a given private hospital, signing a pathology report etc.]
+Yet it results in an authority to practice that is black-and-white [actually doctors typically carry a portfolio of specific b&w authorisations, pertaining to e.g. writing a prescription, writing a prescription for narcotics, carrying out certain operations, filing a public health insurance claim, admitting rights to a given private hospital, signing a pathology report etc.]

-3. At transaction time, when a doctor presents their claim to be a doctor, the RP will make a go/nogo decision, usually entirely automatically.
-If the RP follows all the rules of the transaction system they will generally bear no liability if a misidentification has occurred.
-Note that the pharmacists want transaction-time authentication to be a highly mechanical process, with as little human intervention as possible; pharmacists for example don’t ever want to be in a position of having to make a fresh judgement on each and every routine prescription about the trustworthiness of the doctor.
+- 3. At transaction time, when a doctor asserts their claim to be a doctor, the RP will make a go/no go decision, usually entirely automatically.
+If the RP follows all the rules of the transaction system they will generally bear no liability if a mis-identification has occurred upstream.
+RPs really want transaction-time authentication to be a highly mechanical process, with as little human intervention as possible; pharmacists for example don’t ever want to be in a position of having to make a fresh judgement on each and every routine prescription about the trustworthiness of the doctor.

 The Identity movement is in crisis.
 Or at least, it should be.